shoprunback/documentation/source/includes/inventory/list.md

 # Incoming parcels

-This displays your warehouse's incoming parcels.
+Displays your warehouse's incoming parcels.

-Each line has the parcel's picture, the order number and the EAN.
+Each line has the picture, the order number and the EAN of the item.

 ![list](images/list.png)